heemalmorakhia/QuickClean/cleaning-service-website/README.md

 # Group Project - Group 25 - CSCI 4177

-This is the "Login" page for QuickClean Project by Group 25.
-It is submitted here to fulfil A1 - Individual requirements.
-This is only a front-end mock up with field validation.
-The links on the site are not functional as now but their names suggest their use in the future when other pages have been built.
+This is a web application for the QuickClean project of Group 25 in CSCI 4177.
+It includes three pages: Home, Contact, FAQ.
+It is to be submitted as a requirement for the Proposal.

 - _Date Created_: date_created
 - _Hosted URL_: hosted_url